Fairytales and Other Stories

 Shala Te Ar pushed his wife behind him and waited for the death he knew was coming.
 “You’re one of Tro Bin Ten’s warriors,” he said.

 Worf charged Davack again just as Data arrived with four more security guards.
 Davack met Worf head on this time.
-Worf lacked Davack’s speed and strength and Davack quickly pulverized him before turning on Data and the other security guards.
-Data miscalculated Davack’s strength and Davack knocked him back through the lounge door.
+Worf lacked Davack's speed, and strength and Davack quickly pulverized him before turning on Data and the other security guards.
+Data miscalculated Davack's strength, and Davack pushed him hard enough to send him a good fifteen feet back through the lounge door.
 The other four security guards proved no problem for Davack and were quickly disarmed and rendered unconscious.
 Now only one person stood between Davack and the man that killed his wife.

 “I know, but I still can’t let you do this.
 Not here, not like this, with his wife looking on.”
 Deanna realized that was a poor choice of words when she said them.